-I am currently a PhD student in the Complexity Science Doctoral Training Centre.
-I am working with Dr. Samuel Johnson in the field of Complex Networks.
+I have now completed my PhD in Mathematics and Complexity Science, working with Dr. Samuel Johnson in the field of Complex Networks.

 My PhD project is focused on investigating the emergence of topological properties of natural and artificial systems which can be described in the framework of complex network theory.
 Simply put, a complex network is an abstraction of a system with interactive agents, represented by a collection of nodes (agents) and links between them (interactions).
 Examples include friendship networks, neural networks (biological or artificial), food-webs, electrical grids and many more.

 - Statistical mechanics of complex networks

 J. Klaise and S. Johnson, Relaxation dynamics of maximally clustered networks, Physical Review E (in press)

 - J. Klaise and S. Johnson, The origin of motif families in food webs, Scientific Reports 7:16197 (2017)